 1. Project timeline: use this table to show the steps needed to complete your project.
-Be as specific as possible. ++
+Be as specific as possible.

 Activity Anticipated completion date

 Example: Write draft brochure script, vet with historical society curator and academics at local college, and revise as necessary Feb.
-30, 2023 (first draft); August 15 (final draft complete for graphic designer)
+30, 2024 (first draft); August 15 (find draft complete for graphic designer)

-Timelin e

-Timelin e

-Timelin e

-Timelin
+Timeline

 2. Project budget: Use the table below to indicate all of the expenses for your project budget and where funding for each expense will come from (the grant, cash match or in-kind match).
+State the basis of the cost (i.e. cost per hour/per piece).
 Note that line items should match with the project timeline (above).
+Proposals or estimates may be included in the application attachments.
+Single line item budgets will not be eligible for funding.

-LINE ITEM MINI-GRANT FUND CASH MATCH IN-KIND MATCH TOTAL Example: Consulting Historian/writer, 40 hours @\$50 each \$1,000 \$1,000 \$2,000 Budget - -
+LINE ITEM MINI-GRANT FUND CASH MATCH IN-KIND MATCH TOTAL \$2,000 Example: Consulting Historian/writer, 40 hours @\$50 each \$1,000 \$1,000 3udge . t 66